chelnak/vRAAPIClient/docs/index.md

 * Reservation-Service API client: Create and view reservations

 Responses will be in JSON or formatted in a table layout.
-This can be changed by using the show="JSON" / show="table" parameter on some functions.
+This can be changed by using the show="json" / show="table" parameter on some functions.
 This is not fully implimented yet so make sure you read the classes to know which functions support it.